The Neighbors: Income

 most of the neighbors are clerical support or managers.
 What is wonderful is

-the shear diversity of neighborhoods, allowing you to find the type that fits
+the sheer diversity of neighborhoods, allowing you to find the type that fits

 your lifestyle and aspirations.

-In the E 56th Ave / Tower Rd neighborhood, 34.9% of the working population is employed in executive, management, and professional occupations.
+In the E 56th Ave / Tower Rd neighborhood, 32.0% of the working population is employed in

 The second most important occupational group in this neighborhood is

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

-(19.3%), and 19.1% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+(22.5%), and 21.6% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 The Neighbors: Ethnicity / Ancestry

-with concentrations of people of one or
+with concentrations of residents of one or another ethnicities or ancestries

 In the E 56th Ave / Tower Rd neighborhood in Denver, CO, residents

-most commonly identify their ethnicity or ancestry as Mexican
+most commonly identify their ethnicity or ancestry as Mexican (29.5%).